Berenice02/ProbabilisticRobotics/README.md

 ## Results and evaluation
 #### Trajectory
-The following image show the odometry trajectory and the optimized one, each compared to the ground truth.
+The following image shows the odometry trajectory and the optimized one, each compared to the ground truth.
 As it is visible, the optimized trajectory completely overlaps with the ground truth, and this is confirmed also by the RMSE error for the poses, whose values are showed in the table below.

 | RMSE | Initial | Final |